Helpful Resources for Active Families, Active Lives

 Click here for the Stepiau website for children and young people.

 Click here for the Stepiau website for primary mental health service for adults.

 This service provides specialist Emotional Wellbeing and Mental Health services to children and Young people under the age of 18 in Cardiff and Vale of Glamorgan.
 The service is made up of different professionals who offer friendly and non-judgemental support to all, focusing on listening, talking and working together to find out what might help.

 Click here for the Children, Young People and Family health service website

 The service supports the staff and young people in mainstream schools across Cardiff and the Vale.

-Cardiff third sector council is the country voluntary council for Cardiff.
-They provide specialist advice, support, and information to local third sector organisations.
+C3SC is the umbrella infrastructure organisation for third sector organisations in Cardiff.
+They provide specialist advice, support, and information to local charities and voluntary organisations.

 Resources for Children and Young People